Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 TALON 110 days F-1 hyb Bronze-brown–skinned storage onions that averaged almost 2 lb.
 Very uniform tall blocky globes.

-ACE (NEW ACE) 60 days sweet bell.
-Thin walled, red early.
-Sure producer.
+ACE (NEW ACE) 60 d sweet bell.
+Thin walled, red early

 ACONCAGUA 70 days Good yields of 8 ½” long by 2” wide very sweet peppers.
 A Cuban type sweet pepper used in salads, stir fry, roasted, or stuffed.

-ANAHEIM HOT 75 days moderately hot; green to red; 7” long fruit x 2” wide; canning, freezing, drying.
-For chile rellenos.
+ANAHEIM HOT 75 d moderately hot; green to red; 7” long fruit x 2” wide; canning, freezing, drying.
+For chiles rellenos.

-BEAVER DAM 80 days Hungarian heirloom named for Beaver Dam, Wisconsin, in 1929.
-Crunchy and mildly hot, tapered excellent flavor; good for stuffing.
-Matures to deep red.
+BEAVER DAM 80 d Hungarian heirloom named for Beaver Dam, Wisconsin, in 1929.
+Crunchy and mildly hot, tapered fruits with excellent flavor; sturdy enough for stuffing.
+Mature bright green to deep red.

-BLACK HUNGARIAN Pepper 80 d 4” long shiny black ripening to red.
+BLACK HUNGARIAN 70-80 days 4” long shiny black ripening to red.
 Good flavor.
 Medium hot.

-BOLDOG HUNGARIAN SPICE 71 days sweet paprika; bright red
+BOLDOG HUNGARIAN SPICE 71 d sweet paprika; bright red

-BULGARIAN CARROT CHILE 68 days aka Shipkas; bright orange; 3” heirloom, thin-walled and hot
+BULGARIAN CARROT CHILE 68 d aks Shipkas; bright orange; 3” heirloom, thin-walled and hot

 CAROLINA WONDER 75 days Bell pepper, nematode resistant.
 Premium fruit ripening to red.